-Today's task for the pharma industry is to create a cheap and effective solution for drug development, companies apply various computational methods to reach that goal.
+Today's task for the pharma industry is to create a cheap and effective solution for drug development, and companies are applying apply various computational methods to reach that goal.
 Computer-aided drug design (CADD) is a modern computational technique used in the drug discovery process to identify and develop a potential lead.
-CADD includes computational chemistry, molecular modelling, molecular design and rational drug design
+CADD includes computational chemistry, molecular modelling, molecular design and rational drug design.

-Modern computational structure-based drug design has established novel platforms that mostly have a similar structure for testing drug candidates.
-The usage of AI can simplify and facilitate drug design from filtering datasets for appropriate compounds to advanced lead modification and in silico testings.
+Modern computational structure-based drug design has established novel platforms that have a mostly similar structure for testing drug candidates.
+The usage of AI can simplify and facilitate drug design from filtering datasets for appropriate compounds to advanced lead modification and in silico testing.

 Application of AI for Advanced R&D to Address Pharma Efficiency Challenges

 Accelerated development of new drugs and targets identification